aimeos/aimeos-docs/src/typo3/customize.md

 }
 ```

-If no selection should be enforced, you can use instead
+If no selection should be enforced, use these settings instead:

 * [client/html/checkout/standard/address/billing/optional](../config/client-html/checkout-standard/#billingoptional)
 * [client/html/checkout/standard/address/delivery/optional](../config/client-html/checkout-standard/#deliveryoptional)

-In TYPO3 the country for billing and delivery addresses are optional with this TypoScript configuration:
+To define the country for billing and delivery addresses as optional, use this TypoScript configuration:

 ```typoscript
 plugin.tx_aimeos.settings.client.html.checkout.standard.address {